 This supplement contains vitamins and compounds claimed to have neuroprotective and restorative characteristics to help Parkinson's patients.
 They claim to acheive this by combating oxidative stress which causes mitochondrial dysfunction, support for mitophagy to supress Lewy body formation and free radical resistance to supress neural inflammation.Restore Gold contains the following:

 Note that this product contains a substantial dose of ALA, a known chelator of mercury.
 Their recommended dosage of four capsules a day puts the ALA dosage at 400 mg per day.
-The Dr. Andy Cutler Chelation (ACC) protocol would consider it unwise to use this product if one has mercury amalgam dental fillings as ALA would pull mercury from the amalgam fillings exposing the patient to mercury toxicity and an increased burden.
+The Dr. Andy Cutler Chelation (ACC) protocol would consider it unwise to use this product if one has silver-mercury amalgam dental fillings as ALA would pull mercury from the amalgam fillings exposing the patient to mercury toxicity and an increased burden.
 Restore Gold also includes 400 mg of NAC per capsule, a precursor to glutathione which is also a chelator of mercury.
 If one experiences an uncomfortable brain fog or the effects of mercury toxicity, it might be wise to avoid using this product.
 It is clear that this product attempts to detoxify the body but this might be a dangerous endeavor for those with a high toxic metal burden.
 For more on mercury, chelation, dental amalgam removal and ALA see Parkinson's and mercury.Also see: